Okeechobee Co. under hurricane warning; tropical storm warnings in viewing area

 The latest computer models have the storm shifting a bit to the east and making landfall north of Fort Myers on Wednesday afternoon as a Category 4 storm.

-The outer bands of Ian will impact the viewing area Tuesday and Wednesday.
+The outer bands of Ian will continue to impact the viewing area overnight and Wednesday.
 A tornado threat is possible, as well as 3 to 6 inches of rain by mid-week from the storm's feeder bands.

 A Tropical Storm Warning is in effect for: